Supporting imagery

 The fact is, to display any of the previous layers mentioned, we have to place them in a ‘bucket’ called Window (also named ‘World’).
 A Window is the actual plane that will be rendered to the screen, it is filled with layers previously constructed.
 There are 32 Windows available which will overlap to form the final frame, each Window declaration occupies 32 bytes.

 Windows provide different rendering modes.
 You can grab a Background or Sprite layer and display it as it is.
-For that, the Window has to be set to Normal mode and Object mode, depending which type of layer you are using.
+For that, the Window has to be set to Normal mode and Object mode, depending on which type of layer you are using.
 However, you can also take advantage of additional modes which apply extra effects on background layers:

 Result